daegalus/csrd/content.en/04-genres/03-scifi.md

 ### Vehicles Fighting Creatures

-{{< hint warning >}}
+> [!WARNING]
-Spacecraft vs. Colossal Creatures: If a creature is as capable as a spacecraft, treat it that way when it comes to vehicular combat.
+> Spacecraft vs. Colossal Creatures: If a creature is as capable as a spacecraft, treat it that way when it comes to vehicular combat.
 Instead of adjusting for mismatched tech rating, treat the creature's effective level as if three levels less than its actual level.
 Extrapolate "weapon systems" to the creature's attack methods, defenses to its weird organic plating, and so on.
 Killing such a creature means taking out its "power core or other vital spot."
+>

-Spacecraft vs. Regular Creatures: If a vehicle weapon system fires on an unprotected PC (or a PC in a spacecraft fires ship weapons on a creature outside the craft that isn't colossal), it's an entirely different situation.
+> Spacecraft vs. Regular Creatures: If a vehicle weapon system fires on an unprotected PC (or a PC in a spacecraft fires ship weapons on a creature outside the craft that isn't colossal), it's an entirely different situation.
 Attacks against a vehicle's systems face all the previously mentioned modifiers.
 On top of that, add an additional five steps of hindrance to attacks by a regular creature against a starcraft.
+>

-A PC defending from a spacecraft's attack is hindered by five steps.
+> A PC defending from a spacecraft's attack is hindered by five steps.
 Except in this case, the spacecraft inflicts damage.
 Given that ship weapons compared to handheld weapons are an order of magnitude apart when it comes to power, a good rule of thumb is that a spacecraft's weapon inflicts 25 points of damage on a successful hit and knocks the character one step down the damage track.
 Even if the character succeeds on their defense roll, they still take 5 points of damage.
-{{< /hint >}}

 ### PC Weapon System Options